adelebai/pacific-whale-video-processing/README.md

 - classification models located in /models
 - video processing tool located in /video
-- model training scripts located in /training_scripts (TBC)
+- model training sample data located in /training_scripts (TBC)

 Users are welcome to implement their own classification models and/or video processing tools provided they inherit the required functions in the base classes.